fenix56/PhotoViewerApp/README.md

 ![MacDown Screenshot](https://snipboard.io/GjeK0F.jpg)

 # Summary
 I wrote this application in a few hours, but if I had spent a more time on it, I would certainly have experimented more with the Vision framework.
 Also I would add more advanced annimations to image and rectangle aspect transitions.
-The part of code I would hightlight is UIImageView+Extension file in Utils folder.
+The part of code I would hightlight is *UIImageView+Extension* file in **Utility** folder.
 I've implemented there actual image request from PhotoKit method and Vision framework usage.